-- Teachers of students with disabilities, prior to employment, shall have valid New Hampshire certification with an endorsement appropriate for the disabilities of the students they serve. - Additionally, special education teachers within the District must meet highly qualified teacher requirements for their respective teaching assignments, as designated by federal and state guidelines.
+- Teachers of students with disabilities, prior to employment, shall have valid New Hampshire certification with an endorsement appropriate for the disabilities of the students they serve. - Additionally, special education teachers and evaluators within the District must meet qualified teacher requirements for their respective teaching assignments, as designated by federal and state guidelines. - All qualified examiners must hold the appropriate license or certification for required assessments.

-Programs and Services (Table 1100.4: Continuum of Alternative Learning Environment)
+Programs and Services (Table 1100.4): Continuum of Alternative Learning Environment); students ages 6-22